luizabrs/luizabrs.github.io/_posts/2024-06-04-debianpackage.md

 First things first, let's talk about Debian:

-## What is ` Debian`?
+## What is `Debian`?
 Debian is a free and open-source Linux distribution renowned for its stability, security, and extensive software repository.
-It is actively developed through a community-driven workflow, emphasizing open-source principles.
+It is actively developed through a community-driven workflow, following many open-source principles.

 Debian's package management system is defined by `apt`, and it simplifies software installation and updates.
 Debian is the foundation for many other distributions, including Ubuntu, and it supports a wide range of hardware architectures.